-When you are pulled over for driving under the influence of alcohol or drugs, the police officer will probably request that you take a field sobriety test.
-These tests are designed to accomplish two things.
-First, to determine if you are impaired and, second, to determine the level of your impairment.
+When you are pulled over for driving under the influence of alcohol or drugs in New Orleans, the police officer will probably request that you take a field sobriety test.
+These tests are designed to accomplish two things: First, to determine if you are impaired and, second, to determine the level of your impairment.

-Up to the moment where you first encounter the police, they just think you’re a speed.
-When cop realizes that you aren’t just in trouble for a traffic ticket, they engage in a series of standardized field sobriety tests as an attempt to gather evidence of your intoxication.
+Up to the moment when you first encounter the police, they just think you’re speeding.
+When the cop realizes that you aren’t just in trouble for a traffic ticket, they engage in a series of standardized field sobriety tests as an attempt to gather evidence of your intoxication.

 Here are some examples of field sobriety tests:

 - The nystagmus test.
-This test is conducted to track movement of your eyes from left to right (horizontal), then up and down (vertical).
-This test is used to determine a lot of different things: it can be used to determine if you’re suffering from a medical condition, whether you’re under the influence of drugs (but not alcohol), and it can determine your eyes ability to follow a light.
+This test is conducted to track the movement of your eyes from left to right (horizontal), then up and down (vertical).
+This test is used to determine a lot of different things: it can be used to determine if you’re suffering from a medical condition, whether you’re under the influence of drugs (but not alcohol), and it can determine your eyes’ ability to follow a light.
 To be honest, cops administer this test wrong all of the time!

 - A legged stand test.
 This test is designed to test your balance and your ability to follow directions like counting.
 I have tried this test sober and I fail every time.

 - Any test that involves counting, spelling, or saying something by itself.
 These tests are hard for a reason: only drunk people who are trying to ‘beat’ the test with take it.
 Don’t try to beat the test.

 I Was Arrested for DWI and I Submitted to a Field Sobriety Test … Does That Make Me Guilty?